ChristophReich1996/SmeLU/README.md

 **This repository includes an easy-to-use pure PyTorch implementation of the Smooth ReLU.**

+In case you run into performance issues with this implementation, please have a look at my [Triton SmeLU implementation](https://github.com/ChristophReich1996/SmeLU-Triton).

 ## Installation

 The SmeLU can be installed by using `pip`.